BriagasD98/Express.js-Note-Taker-2.0/README.md

 # Express.js Note Taker ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description
   This application is a Note Management Tool that is used to create and save notes for users!
-A "Delete Note" feature will be available soon in the application.
+The application also features a "delete" button so users can remove saved notes!

   ## Table of Contents
   * [Usage](#Usage)